cvilafer/Formulations-sb/README.md

 # Formulations-sb

-Here as part of the personal project in the Fullstack Java Course we ara converting the "Formulations" repository/app to Spring Boot.
-It tries to find the minimum cost solution to the animal food formulation problem with some constraints.
+Here as part of the personal project in the Fullstack Java Course we ara converting the "Formulations" repository/app to Java Spring Boot.
+It tries to find the minimum cost solution for the animal food formulation problem with some constraints.

 For the moment we populate the initial data in the H2 database.